 Share this recipe!

-hand holding a chicken pesto slider with tomato and red onion
+hand holding a chicken pesto slider with tomato, red onion, and melty mozzarella

 Although the weather is a bit chillier, we still have gorgeous sunshine here in the PNW which means grilling season is still going strong for me!
 The other week, I had a batch of this balsamic grilled chicken leftover and wanted to re-invent the leftover chicken into a new meal.
 Enter: chicken sliders.